OMRinger/Quantum-Communication-/README.md

 2. Run the example scripts in the `examples/` directory to see the simulation in action.
 3. Explore the `quantum_comm/` package to understand the simulation and analysis processes.

-## Development
-This project is open-source and welcomes contributions.
-Whether you're interested in enhancing the simulation capabilities, expanding the analysis tools, or improving the documentation, your contributions are valuable.

 ## License

-The Quantum Communication Project is released under the MIT License.
-See the LICENSE file for more details.
+The Quantum-Communication software is licensed under a proprietary license.
+Please see the file for more details.

+For inquiries regarding licensing, please contact: phillip@politefairchild.com